pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 Let's see how we can handle the changes.

 * If a document has been deleted, we need to remove it from the list
-* If a document has been added, we need to insert it from the list
+* If a document has been added, we need to insert it in the list
 * If a document has been updated, we need to update it in the list
-* There is no differences between an added and updated document in the change feed.
+* There is no differences between new and updated document in the change feed.
 We need to check if the document already exists first.

 How can we find a document ?
 The first idea that comes to mind is a simple loop that checks if the `_id` is equal to the searched document.
-Well, don't do that, we can do a lot better.
+Avoid that, we can do a lot better.
 Remember that the list is ordered by its `_id` field.
 That means we can use one of the first algorithm that we learn in computer sciences: `The binary search`.
 It's way more effective, especially if you have a lot of items in your list.

 So let's see how the `handleChange` function looks like.